zilliztech/doc_en/megawise/install_megawise_sql_en.md

 ---
 id: "install_megawise"
 lang: "en"
-title: "Install MegaWise"
+title: "Install MegaWise (x86 Platform)"
 ---
-# Install MegaWise
+# Install MegaWise (x86 Platform)

-This document introduces how to install and configure MegaWise Docker.
+This document introduces how to install and configure MegaWise Docker in the x86 platform.

 ## Prerequisites